vipulpathak113/set-state-callback/README.md

 setState(newValueToSet,(newValue)=>{

-    console.log(newValue) // This will be the new value you just in the state.
+    console.log(newValue) // This will be the new value you just set in the state.

     //Now you get the callback for setState where you can proceed using the latest value